 Situated now on the frontage of a defunct Masonic building in Hall Street, the Rondle Reade stone remembers the work done upon Llangollen Bridge in 1656.

 The widening for the railway led to a curious folly being built, a castellated tower which apparently became a sweet shop and a café.
-It was demolished in 1939, and by accounts is much missed.
+It was demolished in 1939, and by all accounts is much missed.
 The bridge was widened again in 1969, due the amount of traffic.

 The Covid Pandemic of 2020/21 played havoc with the Royal International Eisteddfod, resulting its outright cancellation in 2020, and forcing it to go online in 2021.
 With no parade, the town still managed to bring colour and spectacle to view, the bridge playing its part, being covered in a patchwork of fabrics, the idea of the artist Luke Jerram and representing all corners of the globe, during what would have been the Eisteddfod week.